 Sympozium¶

 Every agent is an ephemeral Pod.
 Every policy is a CRD.
 Every execution is a Job.
-Orchestrate multi-agent workflows and let agents diagnose, scale, and remediate your infrastructure.
+Orchestrate multi-agent workflows on Kubernetes — from single tasks to coordinated teams.
 Multi-tenant.
 Horizontally scalable.
 Safe by design.

 Quick Install¶